mknxdev/jperf/README.md

 # <div align="center">jTester</div>

 jTester is a lightweight JavaScript code tester utility for the browser and Node.js.
-It provides a flexible way to test arbitrary code and expose related performance informations.
+It provides a flexible way to perf test arbitrary code and exposes related performance informations.

 ## Installation